haarer/toolchain68k/README.md

 The progress of the build is written to a logfile: ```buildlog.txt```

-Note that the toolchain script no longer "installs" the toolchain, it always creates platformio toolchain packages.
+Note that the toolchain script does not installs the toolchain, it always creates platformio toolchain packages.

 # Testing the Toolchain
 Add the path to the binaries and run gcc